circonus/docs/content/circonus/administration/enterprise-brokers.md

 Package updates from Circonus are periodically available for Enterprise Brokers.

-When an Enterprise Broker receives an "Update Software" message, use one of the following commands to install the update, depending on the Broker's operating system:
+When an broker receives an "Update Software" message, use one of the following commands to install the update, depending on the broker's operating system:
  * RHEL/CentOS:
 ```
 yum update circonus-field-broker